Beach Bars and Restaurants on your BVI Sailing Route

 You may feel that you wish to spend some time ashore chatting and having fun with fellow sailors at some of the great beach bars scattered along your way.
 We have a few suggested beach bars to visit and enjoy their local speciality drinks and even some snacks and food if you feel like having a meal ashore.
 The suggested itinerary page will give you an idea of where these bars are located along the route of your charter.

 There are many great beach bars and restaurants on this beautiful island and too many to mention, so we picked the ones that we know our guests always enquire about.
 They are located at different anchorages along the coastline.

 The Soggy Dollar Bar – This is most likely the most visited and talked about beach bar in the BVI.
 The atmosphere is vibrant, the famous “Painkiller” cocktails are cold and the service is great.
 Buy your T shirt from the gift shop, play a game of ring toss, have a cheeseburger in paradise or just hang out in a hammock under the palm trees.
+The slogan here is “a sunny place for shady people”.
 There is a webcam where you can wave to your friends around the world.